 The goal of the Learn to Row program is to introduce rowing and offer the opportunity for a wide range of community members to participate in the sport.

-Numbers are limited for our Learn to Row program and for this reason we ask people to register ahead by completing the enrolment form and pay their fees in full to ensure their place in the course.
-Please note that Juniors must comply with the age and weight restrictions set out below to be considered for the program.
+Numbers are limited for our Learn to Row program – especially for Junior rowers – we ask interested applicants to Contact us first before completing the enrolment form.
+Please note that Juniors must comply with the age restrictions set out below to be considered for the program.

 Adults $400 (including GST)